ilmaalifia/qa-business-case-backend/README.md

 > This code is part of master thesis titled "Accelerating Business Case Development with Context-Aware AI: A Question Answering System Integrating PDF Corpora and Web Retrieval"

-`qa-system-for-business-case` is a question answering system designed to enhance business case development process by accelerating knowledge and data acquisition process by providing answer with references.
+`qa-system-for-business-case` is a question answering system designed to enhance the business case development by accelerating knowledge and data acquisition process.
+It provides answers along with supporting references to help users make informed decisions.
 Built using [LangGraph](https://langchain-ai.github.io/langgraph/).

 ## 🖥️ Tested Machine Specs